 Each new hire is different, and while standard HR onboarding processes can be the same, an HR intranet allows management to offer a customized intranet onboarding process affordably and fast.

-You can enable new hires to learn at their own pace and also continuously by making resources available online and beyond the initial hiring phase.
+Human Resources can enable new hires to learn at their own pace and also continuously by making resources available online and beyond the initial hiring phase.
 It helps new employees feel connected to other new employees, and it also connects them with seasoned staff.

-5. Tap Into Personalized Insight? & Collective Knowledge That Already Exists In Your Business
+5. Tap Into Personalized Insight & Collective Knowledge That Already Exists In Your Business

-The power of an HR intranet can be felt by examining the difference between personalized insight and experience gained on the job versus just learning from a series of static data reports.
+The power of an HR intranet can be felt by examining the difference between personalized insight and employee experience gained on the job versus just learning from a series of static data reports.

 6. Create a Central Hub for Sharing Best Practices and Experiences

 Companies that use an HR intranet discover that their new platform becomes the hub for sharing best practices and day-to-day tasks.
 Employees can quickly share insight gained from an experience, allowing peers and other employees to adapt quickly without having to reinvent the wheel.
-It can have a large impact on the way employees and businesses operate, as employees are in-touch daily, removing previous communication barriers and speeding up the flow of information.
+It can have a large impact on the way human resources, employees and businesses operate, as employees are in-touch daily, removing previous communication barriers and speeding up the flow of information.
 Project management and project collaboration are also enhanced, as you can leverage the knowledge sharing across departments.

 7. Improve Communication and Build Relationships